'Help, I've put petrol in a diesel engine' - Frequently Asked Questions

 Diluting contaminated fuel may be possible on older cars that lack the fine, high-pressure diesel injection systems of modern diesels.
 However, this is a high-risk move which could result in the destruction of your engine.

-It may be possible to dilute a proportion of petrol to diesel under 10% in such cars, though there´s no guarantee this will work.
+It may be possible to dilute a proportion of petrol to diesel under 10% in older cars, though there's no guarantee this will work.
 Your car may run roughly for a while and you may risk long-term damage that is not immediately apparent.